+i Over

 Click to advance the simulation by one source-level instruction without following any call instructions.

+Note

-No те -- Not all model t argets support this command
+Not all model targets support this command.

 i Out Click to advance the simulation until a return instruction is executed.

+Note ----

-Note Not all model targets support this command. i Step n Click to advance the simulation by executing the number of source-level instructions that are specified in the <-n-> control.
-Cycle Click to advance the simulation by a single cycle.
-Cycle n Click to advance the simulation by the number of cycles that are specified in the edit box.
-The default is 1000 cycles. <-n -> Enter the number of cycles to step if the Cycle n or Back n buttons are clicked.
+Not all model targets support this command.

+i Step n

+Click to advance the simulation by executing the number of source-level instructions that are specified in the <-n-> control.

+Cycle

+Click to advance the simulation by a single cycle.

+Cycle n

+Click to advance the simulation by the number of cycles that are specified in the edit box.
 The default is 1000 cycles.

+<-n ->

+Enter the number of cycles to step if the $Cycle\ n$ or $Back\ n$ buttons are clicked.
+The default is 1000 cycles.

 If the i Step n button is clicked, this control indicates the number of instructions to step.

-Back n Click to step the simulation backwards by the number of cycles that are specified in the edit box The default is 1000 cycles.
+Back n Click to step the simulation backwards by the number of cycles that are specified in the edit box.
+The default is 1000 cycles.

 Not all model targets support this command.

+Back

-Back Click to step the simulation backwards by one cycle.
-Note --- Not all model targets support this command.
-Reset Main Click to cause a reset of the target model.
+Click to step the simulation backwards by one cycle.
+Note Note

+Not all model targets support this command.

+Reset

+Click to cause a reset of the target model.
 The application is reloaded.
-Main Click to cause a reset of the target model.
-The application is reloaded.
-The model runs until the main() function of the application source code is reached. --- Note --- This command is only available if a main() function can be found in the debug information of the application file.
+Note ---

+For best results, Arm recommends the syncLevel of the model should be 1 or higher when using this command.